 Below is the uncorrected machine-read text of this chapter, intended to provide our own search engines and external engines with highly rich, chapter-representative searchable text of each book.
 Because it is UNCORRECTED material, please consider the following text as a useful but insufficient proxy for the authoritative book pages.

-77 6 Summary Assessment and Advice At the request of the Office of Naval Research (ONR), the study committee reviewed the state of the National Naval Responsibility for Naval Engineering (NNR-NE) program.
+77 6 Summary Assessment and Advice At the request of the Office of Naval Research (ONR), the study committee reviewed the state of the National Naval Responsibility for Naval Engineer- ing (NNR-NE) program.
 Accordingly, the three previous chapters assess and provide advice on the three pillars of the program: technical research, workforce, and institutional infrastructure.
-The assessment and advice were informed by the committeeâs many consultations with ONR and Navy leadership, other Department of Defense (DOD) officials, fleet repre- sentatives, industry performers, and academic researchers.
+The assessment and advice were informed by the committeeâs many consultations with ONR and Navy leadership, other U.S. Department of Defense (DOD) officials, fleet repre- sentatives, industry performers, and academic researchers.
 The committee also reviewed strategic Navy documents that consider the relevance of the science and technology (S&T) portfolio within the context of a rapidly changing, global technology ecosystem.
-Because of these consultations and document reviews, the committee gained a stronger understanding of the vast and varied set of technologies that comprise and influence the future of naval engineering.
+Because of these consultations and document reviews, the committee gained a stronger understanding of the vast and varied set of technologies that constitute and influence the future of naval engineering (NE).
 It also developed a stronger appreciation of the need for a highly skilled and talented workforce to implement the NNR-NE research agenda.
 The review in this report was conducted in large part by applying a âlead, leverage, and monitorâ framework to consider ONRâs programming and prioritization of its efforts to further the NNR-NEâs three pillars.
 The framework was proposed to help guide ONRâs choices about when the NNR-NE should take the lead in ensuring that research, workforce, and R&D infrastructure needs essential to ensuring that naval-critical platform capabilities are met.
-It was also proposed as a strategic tool for informing NNR-NEâs choices about when it should leverage the work of others to help meet these critical needs, and thus to formally recognize a shared
+It was also proposed as a strategic tool for inform- ing NNR-NEâs choices about when it should leverage the work of others to help meet these critical needs, and thus to formally recognize a shared

-SUMMARY ASSESSMENT AND ADVICE 79 TABLE 6-1 Example Application of the âLead, Leverage, and Monitorâ Framework Within and Across the Three Pillars of the NNR-NE Lead Leverage Monitor Research and Development â¢ Platform hydrodynamics â¢ Platform structures and materials â¢ Platform propulsion â¢ Platform power â¢ Platform systems design â¢ Platform control and maneuverability â¢ Platform innovations integration and affordability â¢ Autonomy and robotics â¢ Data science and artificial intelligence â¢ Advanced sensors â¢ Cybersecurity â¢ Communications â¢ Power systems and power electronics â¢ Advanced materials and manufacturing â¢ Multidisciplinary design optimization â¢ Humanâmachine interface â¢ Quantum science and computing â¢ Alternative energy resources â¢ Undersea resource utilization and extraction â¢ Nanotechnology â¢ Biomaterials â¢ Synthetic biology â¢ Cognitive science â¢ Climate change Workforce â¢ Inspire naval engineering education and attraction of talent â¢ Sponsor naval engineering experiential learning and training via university grants that include undergraduate and graduate students â¢ Sponsor Kâ12 programs and other outreach programs relevant to naval engineering (NE) â¢ Sponsor student internships at relevant Navy and U.S. Department of Defense (DOD) facilities â¢ Sponsor NE faculty internships and sabbaticals at relevant government (and possibly industry) facilities â¢ Navy and DOD scholarships, fellowships, and internships toward NE education â¢ Industry internships â¢ Government and industry faculty sabbaticals in NE- relevant settings â¢ United States and international STEM competitions reflecting future NE challenges â¢ Developments in STEM outreach and training programs in the United States and overseas â¢ Technology developers external to the DOD, including international sources, with a view to keeping training programs supported by the Office of Naval Research up to date, as well as identifying potential experiential learning opportunities Infrastructure â¢ User group of academic researchers using Warfare Center infrastructure â¢ Consortium of National Naval Responsibility for Naval Engineering university facilities â¢ Warfare Center facilities â¢ Commercial sector test centers â¢ Private and other government infrastructure â¢ DOD high-performance computing â¢ Test capabilities and access provided by international facilities
+SUMMARY ASSESSMENT AND ADVICE 79 TABLE 6-1 Example Application of the âLead, Leverage, and Monitorâ Framework Within and Across the Three Pillars of the NNR-NE Lead Leverage Monitor Research and Development â¢ Platform hydrodynamics â¢ Platform structures and materials â¢ Platform propulsion â¢ Platform power â¢ Platform systems design â¢ Platform control and maneuverability â¢ Platform innovations integration and affordability â¢ Autonomy and robotics â¢ Data science and artificial intelligence â¢ Advanced sensors â¢ Cybersecurity â¢ Communications â¢ Power systems and power electronics â¢ Advanced materials and manufacturing â¢ Multidisciplinary design optimization â¢ Humanâmachine interface â¢ Quantum science and computing â¢ Alternative energy resources â¢ Undersea resource utilization and extraction â¢ Nanotechnology â¢ Biomaterials â¢ Synthetic biology â¢ Cognitive science â¢ Climate change Workforce â¢ Inspire naval engineering education and attraction of talent â¢ Sponsor naval engineering experiential learning and training via university grants that include undergraduate and graduate students â¢ Sponsor Kâ12 programs and other outreach programs relevant to naval engineering (NE) â¢ Sponsor student internships at relevant Navy and U.S. Department of Defense (DOD) facilities â¢ Sponsor NE faculty internships and sabbaticals at relevant government (and possibly industry) facilities â¢ Navy and DOD scholarships, fellowships, and internships toward NE education â¢ Industry internships â¢ Government and industry faculty sabbaticals in NE- relevant settings â¢ United States and international science, technology, engineering, and mathematics (STEM) competitions reflecting future NE challenges â¢ Developments in STEM outreach and training programs in the United States and overseas â¢ Technology developers external to DOD, including international sources, with a view to keeping training programs supported by the Office of Naval Research up to date, as well as identifying potential experiential learning opportunities Infrastructure â¢ User group of academic researchers using Warfare Center infrastructure â¢ Consortium of National Naval Responsibility for Naval Engineering university facilities â¢ Warfare Center facilities â¢ Commercial sector test centers â¢ Private and other government infrastructure â¢ DOD high-performance computing â¢ Test capabilities and access provided by international facilities

 SUMMARY ASSESSMENT AND ADVICE 81 by leading metrics, such as the number of undergraduate students choos- ing majors in NE and related disciplines, to provide an earlier indication of program successes, opportunities, and challenges.
-Additional metrics that could assist in the evaluation of the NNR-NE portfolio: â¢ Research Potential: The number of graduate students (Ph.D., masterâs), the number of cleared students â¢ Research Impact: Tech transition to Innovative Naval Prototype, Future Naval Capabilities, Program of Record, and Small Business Innovation Research â¢ Workforce Impact: The number of funded students transitioning to NE roles in government, military, academia, or industry â¢ Workforce Flexibility: The number of students pursuing STEM (not NE) degrees on NE projects â¢ Workforce Longevity: Average number of years students remain in NE (or related) positions Such impact metrics would be helpful for informing the ONRâs required third-party reviews of the NNR-NE program.
+Additional metrics could assist in the evaluation of the NNR-NE portfolio: â¢ Research Potential: The number of graduate students (Ph.D., masterâs), the number of cleared students â¢ Research Impact: Tech transition to Innovative Naval Prototype, Future Naval Capabilities, Program of Record, and Small Business Innovation Research â¢ Workforce Impact: The number of funded students transitioning to NE roles in government, military, academia, or industry â¢ Workforce Flexibility: The number of students pursuing STEM (not NE) degrees on NE projects â¢ Workforce Longevity: Average number of years students remain in NE (or related) positions Such impact metrics would be helpful for informing ONRâs required third-party reviews of the NNR-NE program.
 The committee believes that such external reviews are critical to ensuring the programâs portfolio is aligned with evolving Navy needs and has the appropriate completeness, breadth, and depth.
 However, as the technological landscape evolves at a faster and faster pace, this also implies that the external reviews should be conducted on a commensurate time scale if the results are to be used to inform decisions about needed changes to the program.
-Therefore, the com- mittee recommends that ONR consider leveraging a body of diverse experts to serve in a periodic advisory capacity.
-Ideally, the full NNR-NE portfolio, including its classified elements, would be reviewed at intervals of no more than 3 to 4 years using a framework described above.
+Therefore, the com- mittee recommends that ONR should consider leveraging a body of diverse experts to serve in a periodic advisory capacity.
+Ideally, the full NNR-NE portfolio, including its classified elements, would be reviewed at intervals of no more than 3 to 4 years using the framework described earlier.
 This review body would ideally consist of individuals from the S&T community, the Systems Commands and operational Navy, and the platform-building and platform systems sectors to bring a range of expertise and perspectives on S&T capabilities, operational and workforce needs, and the transition of innovations to naval platforms.
-Given its understanding of evolving Navy needs, this multidisciplinary group could assess and enhance NNR-NE research in a variety of ways on varying S&T time scales (Recommendation 6-2).
+Given its understanding of evolving Navy needs, this multidisciplinary group could assess and enhance NNR-NE research in a variety of ways on varying S&T time scales (Recommenda- tion 6-2).
 The committee is pleased to have had the opportunity to provide this second external and independent review of the NNR-NE.
-The recommen- dations offered in this report are intended to be constructive and to provide the succinct, actionable advice that ONR needs to support its efforts to ensure the NNR-NE achieves its vital mission in a fast-changing S&T and operational environments.
+The recommen- dations offered in this report are intended to be constructive and to provide the succinct, actionable advice that ONR needs to support its efforts to ensure the NNR-NE achieves its vital mission in fast-changing S&T and operational environments.